-Is Dog “Ownership” a Basic Human Right or a Privilege?
+Dog “Ownership” A Basic Human Right Or Privilege?

-I was speaking with a Los Angeles dog training friend of mine and we got to talking about traditional or balanced dog “trainers” with regards to corrections (typically used as a euphemism for leash popping, force, abuse, and punishment) in the plethora of dog sports and hobbies that are common within the dog training world.
-The conversation quickly escalated to how many people, breeders, trainers and hobbyists feel the need or entitlement to abuse their dogs in “certain/selective” situations (often in the ring, or proofing and finishing stages of dog training) to achieve their agenda.
-Let’s take a timeout and ask, whose goals, plans, expectations or agenda is this?
-I can assure you it isn’t your dogs best interest and puts all aspects of a dogs health at risk.
+I was speaking with a Los Angeles dog training friend of mine and we got to talking about traditional and balanced dog “trainers” with regards to corrections (typically used as a euphemism for leash popping, force, and punishment-based dog training) in the plethora of dog sports and hobbies that are common within the dog training world.
+The conversation quickly escalated to how many people, breeders, trainers, and hobbyists feel the need or entitlement to abuse their dogs in “certain/selective” situations (often in the ring, or proofing and finishing stages of dog training) to achieve their agenda.
+But it’s a person’s goals, plans, expectations and agenda, not the dogs.
+I can assure you that force, fear, and punishment aren’t in your dog’s best interest and puts all aspects of a dog’s health at risk.

 We should first discuss terminology.
 I try not to use the word “ownership” when it comes to sentient beings as the word “owner” refers to inanimate objects (things) and strips an animal of any and all rights in a court of law.
 Contrarily, we use a more realistic and legally correct word, guardian or better yet, pet parent wherever possible.